 General Requirements for Admission of Transfers

 Individuals who have been enrolled in any post-secondary institution after graduation from high school and/or have attended West Chester University on a non-degree basis must apply as transfer students.
 A minimum cumulative grade point average (GPA) of 2.00 is required for transfer consideration.
 Some academic departments have established prerequisite course work and specific grade point average requirements for admission.
 Special consideration is awarded to graduates of Pennsylvania community colleges and to students transferring from other universities in the Pennsylvania State System of Higher Education.
 Specific information may be obtained from the Office of Admissions.
 Applicants whose secondary school credentials would not warrant admissions consideration as a first year student have an alternate pathway to apply as a transfer student.
 This requires the successful completion of at least 24 semester hours of transfer credit prior to applying as a transfer student.

 How and When Transfers Should Apply

 Applicants should apply electronically by accessing www.wcupa.edu/transfer and clicking Apply Now.
 Please follow all instructions and submit required materials.
-The Office of Admissions should receive an official transcript from all institutions attended.
-If preliminary transcripts are submitted, the student must see that final transcripts are received at the end of the semester.
+The Office of Admissions should receive a transcript from all institutions attended.
+If preliminary transcripts are submitted, the student must send final, official transcripts when courses are completed at the end of the term.
 If a student has withdrawn from an institution prior to receiving grades and a transcript is unavailable, the students must submit an official letter from the Registrar regarding enrollment.

 If a student has completed less than 24 semester hours of credit at the time of application, they must submit an official, final high school transcript.
 SAT/ACT test scores are optional.

 Any offer of admission is contingent upon successful completion of current course work with at least a C average as documented by transcripts of all work attempted or completed.